khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 #### Image

-- For a horizontal layout, the image should be top/left-aligned with the content container.
+- For horizontal layout, the image should be top/left-aligned with the content container.
-- For a vertical layout, the image should be center-aligned with the content container.
+- For vertical layout, the image should be center-aligned with the content container.

 #### Button

 - Buttons are left aligned, except in right-to-left languages where they are right aligned and should follow the [alignment and order guidelines for buttons](https://design.gitlab.com/components/button#alignment).
-- Contains the primary and secondary action for a card.
+- Contains the primary and secondary action (if applicable) for a card.
-- Located below the content of a card.
+- Located below the content.

-Buttons are always located at the bottom of the cards: they could take the entire width of the card and create its footer section, or it could be at the bottom in the text area when there is a picture element on the left.
-The button is obvious enough to tell the user that it is clickable, and there is no need to add hover status to the whole card.
+### Accessibility

-Links are allowed within the content.
-When there are links mixed in the content, to make sure the user knows this is clickable, we can add hover status to the whole card as an affordance to indicate the clickable action.
+Todo: Add accessibility guidelines.